cryptokroko515/cryptokroko515/README.md

 # Looking for :
-A script for Binance that can do a portfolio management (top 10, 15 or 20), preferably using marketcap.
+A script for Binance that can do a automated portfolio management (top 10, 15 or 20), preferably using marketcap.
 If i can set this up to run every month or so this would be perfect.
+Still have not found it, so if you know of a useful script, let me know :)

 <!---